jvfe/project_panglaodb/manuscript.md

 ### Wikidata

-[Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) is an open, freely editable, knowledge graph database within the [semantic web](https://www.w3.org/standards/semanticweb/) that stores knowledge across a multitude of domains, such as arts, history, chemistry and biology, using an item-property-value linked data model.
+[Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) is an open, freely editable, knowledge graph database within the [semantic web](https://www.w3.org/standards/semanticweb/) that stores knowledge across a multitude of domains, such as arts, history, chemistry and biology, using an item-property-value linked data model (Figure @fig:wdt-hep).
 It is easy to use and edit, by both humans and machines, with a rich web user interface and wrapper packages available in common programming languages such as R and Python.
 All the data within Wikidata is linked and inherently public domain, thus, it presents a great opportunity to make scientific data more FAIR (Findable, accessible, interoperable and reusable), as well as provides the necessary tools to curate and develop ontologies.

-**Put figure here illustrating the wikidata data model**
+![
+Wikidata item example, showing item hepatocyte (Q827450), the labels change according to the user's language, but each item has a universal identifier, called QID.
+](images/wdt_hepatocyte.png){#fig:wdt-hep}

 Several advances towards biological data integration and biological data analysis in Wikidata have been made before, yielding positive results [@doi:10.1101/031971] [@doi:10.7554/eLife.52614] and showcasing it's potential for bioinformatics-related analyses, such as drug repurposing and ID conversion [@doi:10.7554/eLife.52614].
 Wikidata has been proposed as a unified base to gather and distribute biomedical knowledge, with more than 50 000 human gene items indexed and hundreds of biomedical-related properties [@doi:10.1016/j.jbi.2019.103292].
 However, as of August 2020, cell type information is still very scarse, with only 264 items being categorized as instances of cell types (Q189118), of those, only nine have a "Cell Ontology ID" (P7963)[@pmid:27377652] associated, and most have a varying amount of statements (Table @tbl:cell-counts).